Adam Johnson’s UK team retires his jersey number after the American player’s skate-cut death

-Nottingham Panthers players appeared to be wearing neck guards, too, though the team would not confirm that.
+Panthers players also wore neck protection.
+It was their first game since Johnson’s death in Sheffield on Oct.
+28. Days later, the Elite Ice Hockey League said it “strongly encourages” players to wear neck guards.
+The team would not comment on them, however.

-The Panthers made the jersey announcement moments before the start of their game against the Manchester Storm as players from both teams stood in a circle at center ice at Motorpoint Arena.
+The Panthers announced the jersey retirement moments before the start of their game against the Manchester Storm as players from both teams stood in a circle at center ice at Motorpoint Arena.

-“He will forever be our No. 47,” announcer Stef Litchfield said.
-“He was not only an outstanding hockey player but also a great teammate.
-He was an incredible person with his whole life ahead of him.
-We will miss him dearly.”

-The Panthers hadn’t played since their Oct.
-28 game last month in Sheffield.

 The death of the 29-year-old former Pittsburgh Penguins player has not only forced the sport to reexamine safety regulations but also sparked a criminal investigation locally that led to an arrest of a man on suspicion of manslaughter.

-The game, which was broadcast free on YouTube, does not count in the Elite Ice Hockey League standings.
+The game, which was broadcast free on YouTube, does not count in the standings.
 Instead, it was meant to bring players and fans together as they try to move forward.

-“We’re not just hockey fans — we’re a hockey family,” Panthers fan Margaret Cartwright said before the game while she visited a makeshift shrine where fans have left flowers, wreaths, jerseys, team scarves and handwritten notes to honor Johnson.
+Outside the downtown arena, there’s a makeshift shrine where fans have left flowers, wreaths, jerseys, team scarves and handwritten notes to honor Johnson.

+“He was genuinely a really lovely guy,” said fan Kirsty Charles, who had met Johnson on a couple of occasions.
+“It’s important that people back at home know how well thought of he was (here).
+He would stop for any kid to have a photo.
+He was never off, never full of himself or anything like that.”

+Charles was at the game in Sheffield and, fighting back tears, described the scene as “absolutely heartbreaking.
+It was just awful.”

 Panthers players received a standing ovation when they came out for warmups and some waved and chatted with fans between shots.